Indian Queens Under Fives

 - Support we offer regarding children's health and well-being

-We follow a healthy food system where we look and explore food which are healthy and balanced, following the nipper nutrition guidelines. children also have the opportunity to do physical exercise which helps to keep them healthy.
+We follow a healthy food system where we look and explore food which are healthy and balanced, following the Healthy Under Fives guidelines. children also have the opportunity to do physical exercise which helps to keep them healthy.
 This is done inside and outside.
 We also do regular risk assessments to make sure the children's safety is paramount at all times.
-We also have regular fire drills so the children know how to respond in case the fire alarms go off, we also have a system on place to ensure this runs effectively.We have a behaviour policy which we adhere to, promoting positive behaviour at all times towards their peers and adults alike.
+We also have regular fire drills so the children know how to respond in case the fire alarms go off, we also have a system on place to ensure this runs effectively.We have a behavior policy which we adhere to, promoting positive behavior at all times towards their peers and adults alike.

 - Ways we inform parents about how their child is being supported

 We have recently moved on to Tapestry Online learning journeys which the parents have access to at all times, this way they can see the regular updates and see how their child is developing, they can also share with us anything they think their child has done something well at outside of the setting.
 We call this WOW moments.
 Once a term we have parent review meetings where the parents and key person can discuss the child's progress and maybe any concerns that either might have about the child.
 We also encourage parents to talk to us at any time about their children.
 The door is always open and listening ears ready.
 The children have termly summative reports which are given to parents at the review meetings.
 We have a planning board which parents can view daily to see what is happening in the setting on that day.
 Planning is done to meet the EYFS and also next steps to make sure each child are meeting their full potential.

 - Our complaints policy

 We have a complaints policy in place which parents have access to at all times.
 We take any complaints seriously and will take the appropriate action to ensure that it is dealt with in the correct manner and following our policy at all times.